- Barajar

 The selection of a particular target group directly influences the selection of the advertising media.

-There are: Media analyses which analyse, on a regular basis, the way people use the
+There are: Media analyses which analyse, on a regular basis, the way people use the media and Media market analyses which additionally analyse the consumer behaviour.
+The most important criteria to select a target group are: Socio-demographic attributes or psychographic attributes |

 What is the aim of media analysis Arbeitsgemeinschaft Media-Analyse e.V. (agma)?